robenkleene/design-references/houdini/houdini-viewport.md

 - `3`: Front
 - `4`: Right
 - Or use the menu in the top right of the viewport (`Set View`)
+- `W`: Toggle between wireframe and most recent shading mode
+- `⇧W`: Toggle wire shaded (show wireframe with shading)
+- Shading can also be set by clicking the cube in the top right of the viewport